A Brief History of Netflix Personalization

 Netflix launched streaming in January 2007.
-For the first time, the Netflix team had real-time data about what movies members watched, where before, they only had DVD-rental activity.
+For the first time, the Netflix team had real-time data about what movies members watched, whereas before, they only had DVD-rental activity.
 Over time, this implicit data became more important in predicting members’ movie tastes than the explicit data Netflix collected via its five-star rating system.

-At the time of streaming launch in 2007, Netflix had nearly 100,000 DVDs to choose from, so the DVD merchandising challenge was to help members find “hidden gems” from its huge DVD library.
+At the time of its streaming launch in 2007, Netflix had nearly 100,000 DVDs to choose from, so the DVD merchandising challenge was to help members find “hidden gems” from its huge DVD library.
 However, with streaming, the challenge was to help members identify a few movies they’d find worthwhile among the 300 fairly mediocre titles available at launch.

 2007: Netflix Prize